 The car and its stereo music system are equipped with Blue Tooth wireless system to communicate with my smartphone.
 The smartphone can play many music playlists of my favored music files automatically.
 The playlists consist of my favored and selected music files that I enjoy.
 The music player in the smartphone also has very flexible playing features such as playing all music files sequentially, or playing the music files in random order, etc.

-My new smartphone has 16 GB of internal memory.
+My new smartphone has 64 GB of internal memory.
 By opening the back cover, this new smartphone has a micro-slot which allowed user to insert a Micro-SD memory card to increase the storage capacity further.
 So I increased the total memory capacity by inserting a 32-GB Micro-SD memory card into this micro-slot.
 For example, the size of a typical song music file is about 5 MB (i.e., 0.005 GB), and the size of a typical Microsoft Word file containing my traveling information of a Point-Of-Interest (POI, such as a national park) with text, pictures and maps is also about 4 MB to 10 MB (i.e., 0.004 to 0.01 GB).
-Therefore, 48 GB of memory capacity in my smartphone can store huge number of music files, POI information files, other data files and APP programs useful in my sightseeing trips.
+Therefore, 32 GB of Micro-SD memory capacity in my smartphone can store huge number of music files, POI information files, and other data files useful in my sightseeing trips.

 Furthermore, my smartphone can also stream many kinds of nice music from Pandora or other music streaming services.